-A majority of vessels landing in Florida participated in all three seasons in 2016, and most trips were about 1 day, with a higher average trip length in North Florida of 2.6 days.
+A majority of vessels landing in Florida participated in all three seasons in 2016, and most trips were about one day, with a higher average trip length in North Florida of 2.6 days.
 Crew sizes in North Florida were similar to North Carolina, South Carolina and Georgia, but in general crew sizes in Central Florida, South Florida and the Florida Keys were less (1-2 crew).
-Electric was the top gear on a majority of trips landings in North Florida, along with hook and line and spear/powerhead.
-However, hook and line was the top gear for majority of trips landing in other Florida areas.
+Electric H&L was the top gear on a majority of trips landings in North Florida, along with hand H&L (handline or rod & reel) and spear/powerhead.
+However, hand H&L was the top gear for majority of trips landing in other Florida areas.
 Central Florida had a range of top gear types (Table 4-4).